- What we can sell in our shops

 - Add your Gift Aid number.

-- And drop them off at your local Yodel drop off point.
+- Drop them off at your local Yodel drop off point.

 You can include any of the items that Oxfam accepts with your donation.